Ladislaus Baksa

 Ladislaus from the kindred Baksa (Baksa nembeli László; died 1329 or 1330) was a Hungarian lord and soldier at the turn of the 13th and 14th centuries, who possessed landholdings in Zemplén County.
 Therefore, he had an important, although dubious role in the unification war of Charles I of Hungary against the oligarchic domains in Northeast Hungary.
 It is possible, he also served as (titular) ispán of Zemplén County from 1308 to 1321.
 Posthumously he was also known as Ladislaus Sztritei (Sztritei László) due to the family name of his descendants.

 Family

 Ladislaus was born into the Sztritei branch of the gens (clan) Baksa, as the son of Thomas III.
 His father was referred to as Count of the Coursers (agarászispán, comes liciscariourum) in 1271.
 Ladislaus had a brother Doncs.
 Ladislaus married the unidentified daughter of Bodon Györkei, who originated from the powerful gens Aba.
-They had three sons: Thomad adopted the Csapi surname, while Ladislaus II and Michael became progenitors of the Sztritei noble family.
+They had three sons: Thomas adopted the Csapi surname, while Ladislaus II and Michael became progenitors of the Sztritei noble family.